Cyrus Moses Burleigh: Quick-Witted Activist

 One of the most intriguing moments in his life came at the end of it, when he married his good friend Margaret Jones, who was in a committed relationship with Mary Grew.
 The marriage gave Margaret the prestige of the Burleigh family connection, and helped to bring Cyrus's worldly affairs to an orderly conclusion.
 But it is unlikely that this was a "marriage" in any romantic or sexual sense.

-The first two volumes of the diary are noted as being in the John Hay collection at Brown University, but easier access comes from a microfilm with the following catalogue information: Micropublished in "American Poetry, 1650-1900: Part II."
+The first two volumes of the diary are in the John Hay Library at Brown University, but easier access comes from a microfilm with the following catalogue information: Micropublished in "American Poetry, 1650-1900: Part II."
 No. 352.
 New Haven, Connecticut: Research Publications, 1975.
 This same collection includes a collection of hand-written juvenalia by his brother George Shepard Burleigh.
 The third volume of Cyrus's journal is found at the Historical Society of Pennsylvania, where it was misattributed to Charles for many years (see note below).
 Together these journals provide a precious look at the daily life, activity, and thought of a young man deeply involved in reform movements.

 Universal Grief